 Directed by LeVar Burton

 Just about everyone has a former romantic partner about whom they occasionally wonder if things could have turned out differently.
-In Second Chances, ship’s counselor Deanna Troi (Marina Sirtis) gets to re-examine her relationship with Commander Riker (Jonathan Frakes) and wonder about what might have been had he followed through on their pre-arranged meeting on the planet Risa.
+In Second Chances, the ship’s counselor Deanna Troi (Marina Sirtis) gets to re-examine her relationship with Commander Riker (Jonathan Frakes) and wonders about what might have been if he had followed through on their pre-arranged meeting on the planet Risa.

 The Will Riker on the planet believes that the distortion field caused the Potempkin to lose the transporter lock on him.
 It soon becomes apparent that the distortion field somehow interfered and two “Will Rikers” were created.
 When Deanna Troi attempts to counsel him, he tells her it was the thought of her waiting for him which got him through the time alone and abandoned on the planet.

 To complete the mission, the Riker rescued from the planet is assigned to help the Riker from the Enterprise retrieve the information from the computer.
 To try to mitigate an already confusing situation, the Riker of the planet begins going by his middle name, Thomas.

 The idea of an alternate path of a character’s life was explored before.
 Specifically, in the episode Tapestry where Captain Picard (Patrick Stewart) changes something which happened in his life and sees himself as a completely different person later on.
 In this case, the Riker who left Nervala IV is still the person he was but has to contend with the Riker who didn’t leave the planet and who spent eight years in isolation.